 Chilly Willy was a penguin who starred in a series of self-titled theatrical shorts from 1953 to 1972.
-He was arguably Walter Lantz Productions second most popular character behind Woody Woodpecker.
+He was arguably Walter Lantz Productions second most popular character, behind Woody Woodpecker.
 In 1957, Chilly Willy made a successful transition to the small screen when his theatrical shorts aired alongside other Walter Lantz cartoons on The Woody Woodpecker Show.

-In nearly all of the earliest cartoons, Chilly Willy’s nemesis was a dog named Smedly (often wrongly spelled Smedley), who acted as caretaker or guard dog for some establishment that Chilly Willy raided to find shelter from the cold or a free meal.
-Chilly was fairly easily foiled, but he kept returning no matter how many times he was booted from the premises.
-A common scene involved Smedly throwing Chilly out a door or window or escorting the penguin far from the grounds, only to find that by the time he turned around or got back Chilly Willy would already be there, as if he had never left.
-He also had a habit of just appearing in the most unlikely of places, such as sardine cans or closed vaults he had no real way of accessing.
+One of Chilly Willy’s earliest and most frequent nemeses was a dog named Smedly.
+As a standard setup, Smedly acted as caretaker or guard dog for some establishment that Chilly Willy raided for a free meal or to find shelter from the cold.
+Smedly could easily foil Chilly’s ambitions, but the tiny invader returned no matter how many times he got booted from the premises.
+If Smedly threw Chilly out a door or escorted the pesky penguin from the grounds, he would turn around or get back to find Chilly already there, as if he had never left.
+Similarly, Chilly Willy had the habit of appearing in the most unlikely of places, such as sardine cans or closed vaults he had no real way of accessing.

 The cast of characters expanded slightly after the series became established.
 Later friends to join Chilly Willy’s exploits included a polar bear named Maxie and an albatross named Gooney.

 Sara Berner provided the voice for Chilly Willy in the very first short “Chilly Willy”.
 However, the silent penguin didn’t speak again until the mid 60s, when Daws Butler took over voice chores for most of the characters.